TEXT-S&P summary: Thai Beverage Public Co. Ltd.

 -- Liquidity sources include our expectation of funds from operations of

-lines from domestic financial institutions.
-Thai Bev also has access to more
+credit lines from domestic financial institutions.
+Thai Bev also has access to

-than THB35 billion in uncommitted credit lines, but we do not capture these in
+more than THB35 billion in uncommitted credit lines, but we do not capture

--- Over the next 12 months, liquidity needs include THB7.5 billion of
+-- Over the next 12 months, liquidity needs include THB6.5 billion of

 debt due and our estimate of working capital requirements of THB2 billion-THB3